Classic Cars – Colombia

 “Look, you have had the courage to speak your mind.
 Get out.
 You can keep the truck.”

 Don Francisco scurried from the limo, jumped into his beloved Willys and sped off.
 He hid the truck for months and months worried that the patron would change his mind and come and claim his prize.

 Escobar continued to collect vehicles and motorcycles.
 Unfortunately in the bombing of one of his properties, a number of vehicles were destroyed.
-If you have the have the opportunity to visit his former hacienda Napoles, you can view the rusted out shells of some of these cars on display.
+If you have the opportunity to visit his former hacienda Napoles, you can view the rusted out shells of some of these cars on display.

-As for Don Francicso, within a short time thereafter, the patron met his demise and the Willys was safe.
+As for Don Francisco, within a short time thereafter, the patron met his demise and the Willys was safe.
 He remained the proud owner for another 20 years, before parting with her on his own terms.
 The ”one that got away” is pictured below.

 Then make sure to check out our Bookstore... we have titles packed full of premium offshore intel.
 Instant Download - Print off for your private library before the government demands we take these down!